TRIVIA

 • Functional doors in certain maps (e.g. Assault) in Zombie PVP modes can be destroyed.

-• To date, Counter Strike Online/ Nexon remains the most active Counter-Strike spin-off title.
+• To date, Counter Strike Online/ Nexon remains the longest standing Counter-Strike spin-off title.

 • VALVE licenses the Counter-Strike property to Nexon Corporation and subsequent publishers.
 Therefore, VALVE’s logo appears in most, if not every official teaser and trailer.